Holidays & Fests 2023

-In the whole world, the patron of all lovers is the St. Valentine, whose celebration is observed on February 14.
-But Armenia has its own national patron of all loving hearts.
+In the whole world, the patron of all lovers is the St. Valentine, but Armenia has its own national patron of all loving hearts.
 It’s the St. Sarkis.
 He served as the commander at the court of Byzantine Emperor Constantine, and was one of the first Armenians who adopted the Christianity.
-It is celebrated 63 days before Easter, on a Saturday.
+It is celebrated 63 days before Easter, on Saturday.

 On the night of the holiday young people eat salty pies and don’t drink water to encourage dreaming at night.
 They believe, that St. Sarkis decides their fate, that the person who gives them water to drink in their dreams will become their future spouse.